KingKarrow/angular-nested-checklist/README.md

 # NestedChecklist

 ## Background
 This project started when I was working on a side project in 3D character modeling.
 I wanted to set up a to-do list that required some hierarchy, and could run locally on my machine (it's my private list and I don't want to pay for a service).
 A nested checklist sounded perfect for keeping track of things.
-I started setting up an Angular project that I could just run locally, but after a bunch of searching discovered that a nested checklist was not a standard *thing* in Angular Material.
+I started setting up an Angular project that I could just run locally.
+I found a [similar project](https://github.com/Maarti/AngularMaterialChecklist), which works nicely but does not support more than one level of nesting.
 So...
 I made my own!

 > [!NOTE]
 > This was made for my own purposes.
 I may eventually make this into an NPM package, but only if people want it.
 Make an issue if so!